tadasbytautas/tadasSFIA2/README.md

 ## Future Improvements

 - Adding some CSS would make application more eye catching.
 - More rigurous testing would serve beficial for overall health of applciation.
 - Reconfiguration of Ansible would be advisible to make sure it fully suport ``` docker system prune ``` for worker node.

+## Retrospective

+Overall project is fully functional however to expand on above issues and improvements more could be done for the project.
+I've particulary got fond of Docker and think it is fantastic tool which greatly helps deploy applications stress free and in fast maner.
+Had some issues at the begining while working on different machines which caused some headache trying to get all tools work with each other as they should.
+Configuration was handled by Ansible and 99% its all working, though some improvements could be done.
+It can get complicated to keep track of each step overall configuration therefor some sort UI would be great to have.
+All tools were used for this project follow logical secquince of instructions given in their respictive configuration files and if something working not as inteneded or not at all, it is more then likly logical mistake made by myself.
+Ansible can be sometimes confusing therefor some aditional training would serve beneficial.

 ## Author

 #### Tadas Bytautas - QA DevOps and Cloud Consultant